benckx/voxpol.fr/README.md

 - config flag to force fallback on the csv
 - cutoff date for old polls
 - share link/widget for each poll
-- Propose "embed" code to easily share the data on their website -> TO TEST
+~~- Propose "embed" code to easily share the data on their website~~